Note

 Automatic certificate management

-Azure App Service provides built-in features to manage certificates automatically:
+App Service provides built-in features for managing certificates automatically: